Pikey Peak and Dudhkunda Lake Solu Khumbu Trek

 EXCLUDES

-- Personal trek costs and local expenses like drinks, laundry, hot showers, boiled water.
+- Personal trek costs and local expenses like hot and cold drinks, laundry, hot showers, wifi and boiled water.

 - Trip Insurance estimate £70 – £95 (2 week guided trek to 4000m, no technical climbing)